LoginRadius/engineering-portal/content/quick-10-minutes-guide-about-the-nginx-access-and-error-logs/index.md

 ## What is the purpose of the access log?

 The NGINX logs all client requests just after the request is processed in the access logs.
 In access logs, You will see the files are accessed, how NGINX responded to a request, which browser a client is using, client IP addresses, and more in this section.
 The information from the access log can be used to evaluate traffic and monitor site use over time.
-If a user is submitting any suspicious requests, we can monitor using the access logs, and it helps us identify the application security vulnerabilities.
+If a user is submitting any suspicious requests, we can monitor using the access logs, and it helps us identify the <a href="https://www.loginradius.com/resource/mitigating-security-issues-in-enterprise-mobile-application/">application security</a> vulnerabilities.

 ## What is the purpose of the error log?